tomaskovacik/MeetEasier/README.md

 ### Configure the application

-- Set enviroment variables or use dotenv.
+- Set enviroment variables or use .env file.
 See .env.template for details on what variables are needed.
   You may skip the EWS\_ variables as this is now deprecated.
 - To set as enviroment variables, run the following in the shell: